mdriscollic/docs/content/en/docs/Acquisitions/Organizations/_index.md

 2. Click the **x**.
 The interface is deleted and is removed from the record once you save the organization.

 ### Privileged donor information
 This accordion appears on any Organization record with the **Donor** checkbox selected.
-Only staff members with permissions to view data in this accordion will be able to access this information.
+Only staff members with authorization to view data in this accordion will be able to access this information.
 Donors can be associated with both fund records and purchase order lines.

 #### Creating a new donor